BradleyA/user-files/README.md

 # user-work-files
 General user files when moving to new systems

-#### WARNING: These instructions are incomplete.
-Consider them as notes quickly drafted on a napkin rather than proper documentation!

 ## Install

-To install, change directory to the location you want to download.
-Use git to pull or clone this script into the directory.
+To install, change to the location you want to download.
+Use git to pull or clone these files into the directory.
 If you do not have Git then enter; "sudo apt-get install git".
 On the GitHub page of this script use the "HTTPS clone URL" with the 'git clone' command.

     git clone https://github.com/BradleyA/user-work-files.git
     cd user-work-files